mattbierner/blog.mattbierner.com/_posts/2013-12-11-tail-call-implementation-and-defunctionalization-in-javascript.md

 })()
 ```

 This further increases performance [by about 1.5x][external-tail-calls].
-This two call `trampolineArray` is best general purpose approach I could develop to invoke tail calls.
+This two call `trampolineArray` is the best general purpose approach I could develop to invoke tail calls.
 Using different a storage object however offers one final performance improvement.

 ## Tail Call Object
-Instead of storing tail call data in an specially marked array, they can be stored in a tail call object. `Tail` contains the same elements from the Smarter Array Storage.
+Instead of storing tail call data in a specially marked array, they can be stored in a tail call object. `Tail` contains the same elements from the Smarter Array Storage.

 ```js
 const Tail = function(f, args) {